sruinascimento/sruinascimento/README.md

 ## Hi, I'm Rui!!! 😄

+I am specializing in Java, with a focus on Spring Boot.
+I have skills in front-end development as well.
+By combining my academic background in engineering and my technical knowledge in programming, I am prepared to tackle exciting challenges in the field of software development.

 - I'm student at the University UFPA - TUCURUÍ/PA 🌎
 - Majoring in Computer Engineering - 9th / 10th period 👨‍💻 👨‍🎓
 - studying: Java and Spring Boot 💻 📔